Stephanie A. Wankowicz

 Advocating for Science Research at the California Statehouse, January 2020

-I am a structural and computational biologist interested in understanding how protein dynamics impact function.
-I am especially interested in exploring this through the lens of conformational entropy.
-This entropy exists within a protein’s folded state as it fluctuates between thermally accessible conformations.
+I am a computational structural biologist interested in understanding how protein dynamics impact function.
+My work uses computational algorithms to model more of the existing conformational ensemble but is often not modeled in structural biology experimental data.
+My work uses the improved ensemble modeling to explore entropy’s role in biological function.
+By modeling the conformational ensemble, we can enumerate a protein’s number of states with different perturbations.
+Through statistical mechanics, we can relate this to entropy.
 Proteins have likely evolved to modulate their conformational entropy to reduce the impact of conformational entropy loss during functional events such as binding or catalysis, occurring through two models: through increases in conformational entropy in spatially distant areas from the functional site or by pre-paying entropic costs through ordering in the ground state.
-I have created new modeling techniques to detect dynamics from X-ray crystallography and Cryo-EM structure, showing that protein conformational entropy can modulate the free binding energy by at least 1-2 kcal/mol (about the equivalent of a hydrogen bond), and my future work will focus on uncovering how conformational entropy manipulated enzyme specificity.
-My CV can be found here.

-Currently, I am a scientist at the University of California San Francisco in James Fraser’s lab (where I also got my Ph.D.), examining the concept of conformational entropy and applying this to SARS-CoV2 drug design.
+I am a scientist at the University of California San Francisco in James Fraser’s lab (where I also got my Ph.D.), examining the concept of conformational entropy and applying this to SARS-CoV2 drug design.
 This is supported by a research award from the U19 UCSF AVIDD grant and through the Chan Zuckerberg Initiative Essential Open Source Software for Science.
 During my Ph.D., I was supported by the Graduate Research Fellowship from the National Science Foundation, the UCSF Discovery Fellows Program, and the D.E.
 Shaw Award for Computational Chemistry.

 Previously, I was a computational biologist in Eli Van Allen’s lab at Dana-Farber Cancer Institute/Broad Institute.
 My work involved understanding the relationship between tumor/germline genetics and response to therapy in genitourinary cancers using high throughput RNA, whole exome, and whole genome sequence.